 Code Complete 2 by Steve McConnell This book is a bit of a monster in terms of size (960 pages), however, this book was the most influential book on improving the software skills that I have read.
 This book definitely helped me to broaden my development toolkit.
 The book will tell you all the different ways you can craft software, so you can then pick the most appreciate approach depending on the problem you are trying to solve.
 This book is not an easy read, but the knowledge I gain helped make me the software engineer that I am today.

-If you don't know anything about design patterns, this is the first book you should read on the subject.
-Really easy to understand.
+Head First Design Patterns by Elisabeth Freeman and Eric Freeman If you don't know anything about design patterns, this is the first book you should read on the subject.
+A lot of people say read the gang of four books, however, that books can be dry and difficult to understand.
+This book has a lot of the same information, it's written in a very easy to comprehend style.
 If you don't know why you need to learn about design patterns.. read this now!

 Refactoring: Improving the design of existing code: If you are interested in improving and maintaining the quality of your code this book should be on your reading list.
 Refactoring well is an art form and this book will help you refactor code to a higher standard.
 Refactoring is a must-have in your toolbox.
 We all need to rewriting software.
 Changing without changing the way it functions, in order to improve its readability, testability, or maintainability.